How to Set Boundaries After Burnout (Without Guilt or Pressure)

 In reality, the opposite often happens.

-fear of disappointing others
+• fear of disappointing others

-loss of confidence
+• loss of confidence

-uncertainty about their limits
+• uncertainty about your limits

-guilt when prioritizing their own needs
+• guilt when prioritizing your own needs

-You can read more about this process in What Burnout Does to Your Identity.
+What Burnout Does to Your Identity

 Boundaries Are Not Walls.
 They Are Structure.